ayufan/gitlab-ci-multi-runner/README.md

  - locally
  - using Docker container
  - using Docker container and executing job over SSH
+ - using Docker container with autoscaling on different clouds and virtualization hypervisors
  - connecting to remote SSH server
 * Is written in Go and distributed as single binary without any other requirements
 * Supports Bash, Windows Batch and Windows PowerShell